zibojia/COCOCO/README.md

 pip3 install -e .
 ```

-*If everything goes well, I think you can turn to the next steps:)*
+*If everything goes well, I think you can turn to the next steps*:)

 ## Usage
-### 1. Download pretrained models.
+### Step 1.
+Download pretrained models.

 ***Note that our method requires both parameters of SD1.5 inpainting and cococo.***